gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ## Summary

-This DEP proposes an enhancement to `etcd-druid`'s capabilities to handle [out-of-band](#terminology) tasks, which are presently performed manually or invoked programmatically via sub-optimal APIs.
-The document proposes the establishment of an unified interface by defining a well-structured API to harmonize the initiation of any `out-of-band` task, monitor its status, and simplify the process of adding new tasks and managing their lifecycle.
+This DEP proposes an enhancement to `etcd-druid`'s capabilities to handle [out-of-band](#terminology) tasks, which are presently performed manually or invoked programmatically via suboptimal APIs.
+The document proposes the establishment of a unified interface by defining a well-structured API to harmonize the initiation of any `out-of-band` task, monitor its status, and simplify the process of adding new tasks and managing their lifecycle.

 ## Terminology